Let Your Cares Float Away...

 Floating can bring clarity to your thoughts and give you time to center yourself.
 Adding meditation music to the beginning of your flotation experience prepares your mind, bringing you to the present moment and allowing noisy thoughts to escape.

-Typically, gentle music is played during the first and last five minutes of the Sensory Deprivation session.
-The music allows you to surrender and release, helping you safely let go.
+Typically, gentle meditation music is played during the first and last five minutes of the Sensory Deprivation session.
+The relaxing music allows you to surrender and release, helping you safely let go.
 You’ll leave the tank with greater self-awareness, concentration, and resilience.

-The music on our Sensory Deprivation channel was written by our founder, Eric Harry.
+The meditation music on our Sensory Deprivation channel was written by our founder, Eric Harry.
 His inspiration for the music came from the experience inside of a floatation tank:

 “I tried to imagine, a dark room, with my ears submerged in a sensory deprivation tank, bathed in sound yet devoid of any thoughts.
 Let the sounds pull your focus into a solitary centre, single mind yet completely aware of all our five senses.”

-This music is excellent for your flotation experience, while you are meditating, or when you need a break from the busyness.
+This relaxing music is excellent for your flotation experience, while you are meditating, or when you need a break from the busyness.